Netsend/PerspectiveDB/browser/README.md

 See config.json and example.html for a working example.

-For instructions on how to start a server, see the main readme.
+For instructions on how to start a websocket server, see the main readme.

 # License